 H.A.
 Scovell came to Cherokee County in 1867 and filed a claim on the southeast quarter of section 13.
 He sold his claim to S.S.
 Smith.
 His brother, Hannibal Scovell, sold his claim, the northeast quarter of the same section, to George Souder.

 John Appleby, who located there in February 1868, built a box house.
-In the spring, a town company was organized by Williams, H. Scovell, John Hanson, E. Hall, S. Houston, John Appleby, F. Fry, and M. Jones.
+In the spring, a town company was organized by Williams, H.; Scovell, John; Hanson, E.; Hall, S.; Houston, John; Appleby, F.; Fry, and M. Jones.
 A town was laid out in the southwest quarter of section 13.
 Another house built that year was the one erected by F. Fry.
 It was afterward used as a hotel, known as the Lagonda House.
 Mr. Fry dug a well from which a large quantity of good water was obtained.
-He had it analyzed, and finding it contained medicinal qualities, he advertised it.
+He had it analyzed; upon finding that it contained medicinal qualities, he advertised it.

 On December 25, 1868, J.N.
-Lee, who had bought John Appleby’s claim, opened a general store, the first store of any kind opened in the place.
+Lee, who had purchased John Appleby’s claim, opened a general store, the first of any kind in the place.
 Then Scovell & Hanson opened a grocery store.

 Later in the season, a second company, consisting of John Appleby, F. Fry, H., and H.A.
 Scovell, was organized.
-These four men each owned a quarter of section 13, and each donated 25 acres, so that the new plat consisted of 100 acres in the center of the section.
+These four men each owned a quarter section of 160 acres and donated 25 acres, resulting in a new plat of 100 acres in the center of the section.

-The county seat was moved to Baxter Springs from Pleasant View in 1868.
 When the county seat was transferred to Columbus in 1869, the county rented a house on the public square.
 The friends of Columbus, anticipating that the county seat contest would be settled in their favor, had prepared a room in an old frame house which then stood on the east end of the south side of the public square.
-After the county seat question was settled in favor of Columbus in 1868, the town made rapid progress.
-Additions were made to the town site, to the population, and to the business enterprises.
+After the county seat question was settled in favor of Columbus, the town made rapid progress.
+Additions were made to the town site, population, and business enterprises.

-The old Cherokee County Courthouse in Baxter Springs is a library today.
+The former Cherokee County Courthouse in Baxter Springs is now a library.

 The first post office was established on June 24, 1869.
 It was named Columbus by A.L.
 Peters, one of the European-American founders, in honor of his hometown of Columbus, Ohio.